 Privacy Policy

 LudoKit (by Butterscotch Shenanigans) is a privacy-conscious project.
-We know that you're trusting us with your personal information as well as potentially-secret data from your games, and we'll do our best to warrant that trust.
+We know that you're trusting us with your personal information as well as proprietary data from your games, and we'll do our best to warrant that trust.

 Privacy Principles